mrbelowski/CrewChiefV4/README.txt

 Changelog
 ---------
 Version 4.9.0.0: Added support for rF2 StockCarRules plugin, CC will now announce Lucky Dog, Wave Around, EOLL messages.
-To enable make sure you enable the "Use American terms" option, disable StockCarRules plugin in rF2, and set "EnableStockCarRulesPlugin":1 for "rFactor2SharedMemoryMapPlugin64.dll" - see http://thecrewchief.org/showthread.php?407-How-to-enable-rF2-Stock-Car-Rules-in-Crew-Chief&p=2931&viewfull=1#post2931 for more details; Add option to disable pit state announcement during FCY in rF2 and rF1/AMS; Disable brake temp messages on ovals; fixed pit macros not working for some R3E players; prevent some messages playing when they're no longer relevant; some internal fixes
+To enable make sure you enable the "Use American terms" option, disable StockCarRules plugin in rF2, and set "EnableStockCarRulesPlugin":1 for "rFactor2SharedMemoryMapPlugin64.dll" - see the "rFactor2 Stock Car Rules (SCR) plugin" section above or  http://thecrewchief.org/showthread.php?407-How-to-enable-rF2-Stock-Car-Rules-in-Crew-Chief&p=2931&viewfull=1#post2931 for more details; Add option to disable pit state announcement during FCY in rF2 and rF1/AMS; Disable brake temp messages on ovals; fixed pit macros not working for some R3E players; prevent some messages playing when they're no longer relevant; some internal fixes

 Version 4.8.3.2: Fixed AC plugin after game update - the app should ask if you want to update the plugin when you first launch it in AC mode; More fixes to the manual rolling start logic; iRacing session transition crash fix; some car class tweaks; added nAudio speech recognition code to allow voice recognition input device selection (enable with property "Use nAudio for speech recognition" - thanks to Daniel Nowak for this one); disable sector delta messages on ovals and use more generous spotter parameters